Oliver Tipton

-Oliver Tipton (born 22 September 2003) is an English footballer who plays as a defender for club Solihull Moors.
+Oliver Tipton (born 22 September 2003) is an English footballer who plays as a defender or midfielder for club Kidderminster Harriers.

 Career

 Tipton joined the academy of then-Championship club Wolverhampton Wanderers aged 11, signing a first professional contract in December 2020.
 Having captained both the under-18s and under-23s side, he signed a new two-year contract in March 2023.

 On 28 July 2023, Tipton joined newly promoted League Two club Notts County on a season-long loan deal.
 He made his senior debut on 8 August, featuring as a substitute in a 2–0 EFL Cup defeat to Lincoln City.
 His loan was terminated on 2 January 2024 having only made seven appearances in all competitions.

 On 2 July 2024, Tipton joined National League side Solihull Moors on a two-year deal.

+On 25 June 2026, Tipton joined newly promoted National League club Kidderminster Harriers.